MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 ---
 layout: post
-title: The right way to encode HTML5 video
+title: The right way to encode HTML5 video and audio
 ---

 The title of this might be a little misleading, since I'm also going to go into detail on how MediaCrush